touying-typ/touying/src/core.typ

 )

+/// Set config
+#let touying-set-config(config, body) = utils.label-it(
+  metadata((
+    kind: "touying-set-config",
+    config: config,
+    body: body,
+  )),
+  "touying-temporary-mark",
+)

+/// Appendix for the presentation.
+The last-slide-counter will be frozen at the last slide before the appendix.
+#let appendix(body) = touying-set-config(
+  (appendix: true),
+  body,
+)

 /// Recall a slide by its label
 ///
 /// - `lbl` (str): The label of the slide to recall